MC42/hi-im.kim/writing/pmmm/analogue.md

 "Same way as everyone else... listen to the weather report!
 Or ask your parents, I don't know!"

-Junko remained silent, sulking quietly as she mulched on how right she was and how little she wanted to admit it.
+Junko remained silent, sulking quietly as she digested just how *right* she was and how *little* she wanted to admit it.
 This back and fourth was emblematic of their friendship, she thought, many assuming the bookish girl to be intelligent and reserved; she was nothing of the sort in the right company.

 And so on their worst days their tempers got the best of them, leading to many a screaming match assuaged by shitty ramen <!-- . o O ( City uncooked-ramen scene but with Junko ) --> and snacks they brought to school that they definitely shouldn't have had.

-Junko *conveniently* forgot to tell her family that the principal <!-- ? --> had called her a vagrant, and Kazuko *conveniently* went home with some reading materials that a girl of her upbringing probably wouldn't have.
+Junko *conveniently* forgot to tell her family that the principal <!-- ? --> had called her a delinquent, and Kazuko *conveniently* went home with some reading materials that a girl of her upbringing probably wouldn't have otherwise.
 Her parents didn't want her reading anything "indecent", and so she "didn't".

-They both cherished it, even if they did still butt heads about boys.
+They both cherished their friendship, even if they did still butt heads about boys.

 "So, how was fencing?"